misodope/misoauto/README.md

 ## Development

-### Docker Installation Instructions
+### Local Development Setup

-To get started with MisoAuto, follow these instructions if you have Docker installed on your machine:
+Follow these steps to set up the application:

-1. Ensure that you have Docker installed on your machine.
+1. Install the PNPM package manager globally

-2. Open a terminal and run `docker-compose build` to build the Docker images for the application.
+- `npm i -g pnpm`

-3. Run `docker-compose up` to start the application in development mode.
+2. Install `vercel` the PaaS we use to deploy.

-### Normal Setup Instructions
+- `npm i -g vercel`

-If you prefer not to use Docker, follow these steps to set up the application:
+2. Install the application dependencies

-1. Install the PNPM package manager globally by running `npm i -g pnpm`.
+- `pnpm i`

-2. Install the application dependencies by running `pnpm i`.
+3. Start the application.

-3. Start the application by running `pnpm start`.
+- `pnpm vdev`

 That's it!
-You can now access the application at http://localhost:8000 for the backend and http://localhost:5173 for the frontend.
+You can now access the application at http://localhost:3000

 ### Vercel Deployment